ERP shortlist for finance workflows

 Moderate

-Entry cost may be lower.
-Long-term cost depends on customization, operating model, and governance maturity.
+Entry may be lower; lifecycle cost depends on customization/governance.

 Moderate